Five years in, the AMA’s efforts to remake medical training have made major headway.

 Two additional resources on health systems science were released in recent weeks.
 The AMA’s new Health Systems Science Review book, published by Elsevier, is the first study tool of its kind to help physicians-in-training and other health professionals, as well as their instructors, evaluate competencies in Health Systems Science.
 The Association also released a series of free, online education modules to help students develop competencies in Health Systems Science.
 The first six modules in the new Health Systems Science Learning Series are available for free through the AMA Ed Hub™.
 The six modules cover the following topics: Health Care Delivery Systems, Patient Safety, Population Health, Quality Improvement, Social Determinants of Health, and Systems Thinking.

 Speakers presenting during a recent AMA Innovations in Medical Education Webinar revealed progress made on health systems science, known as the third pillar of medical education.
-A recording of the webinar is available in the resources area of the Accelerating Change in Medical Education Community.

 Covering the topic in medical education gives medical students a better understanding of how patients access and receive health care.
 The recent webinar detailed several programs implementing ground-breaking educational initiatives that cover some of the key tenets of health systems science.

 Jed D. Gonzalo, MD, is an associate dean for health systems education at Penn State College of Medicine.
 In his role at Penn State, he has led the design and implementation of 12 programs related to teaching medicine’s third pillar.
 Dr. Gonzalo offered some insight on the barriers programs may encounter along the way when implementing a successful health systems science curriculum.

 Nomenclature.
 “Health systems science is not the same as quality improvement,” he said.
 “It is not the same as high-value care.
 It is a comprehensive third pillar of med ed.
 We need to focus more on this as we transition and blend the systems based practice competency language as well.”